-One of the most common questions I get asked by people new to the web design and development space is “how much does web design cost?”.
+One of the most common questions I get asked is ‘how much are web design packages‘ and ‘how much does a eCommerce website cost’?.
 Unfortunately, there’s not really a clear answer to this question, as much of the cost associated with web design depends on the exact services you need.

 However, I do believe that it’s important for you to be able to gain at least a basic understanding of the costs of web design, which is why I have put together this short guide.
 I’m going to touch on some of the most common web design costs, and what you can expect to pay in certain situations.